 Mold and fungus thrive in dark, wet places, so always the skin between your toes dry right after you shower.
 Pantyhose and rubber gloves both create large environments for fungal growth, so be sure to wear alternate days wearing sweaters or gloves and let them air out overnight.

 Spray antibacterial foot powder on your feet and in your shoes, and change your socks properly after you exercise to ensure your hands and feet are as clean and dry as possible.
 Wash socks with disinfectant.
-Add a bunch of liquid disinfectant to help defeat the final wash cycle of socks and socks, says Herbals Daily.
+Add a bunch of liquid disinfectant to help defeat the final wash cycle of socks and socks.
 Or your snake was in a disinfectant solution for a few minutes.

 Week your numbers in a weak sour.
 See some spots?
 Week your nails in a solution of one part vinegar and five parts water.
 Swam can not live in an acidic environment.